 In Canada, RRSP contributions are deductible from income, and earnings are tax-deferred until distribution.
 Distributions are taxed as ordinary income.
 By the end of year when the owner reaches the age of 71, RRSPs have to be full withdrawn (fully taxable) or converted to RRIFs with a required yearly minimum distribution.

-However, up until the 5th Protocol of the US-Canadian tax treaty (effective starting 2009), the US did not allow deduction of RRSP contributions from taxable income.
+Up until the 5th Protocol of the US-Canadian tax treaty (effective starting 2009), the US did not allow deduction of RRSP contributions from taxable income.
 Therefore, the RRSPs would have a cost basis for non-deductible contributions made prior to 2009.
 Assuming the taxpayers are tax compliant for all prior contributory years, upon distribution, only the portion not attribute to after-tax contributions would be taxable.
 For US persons not tax-compliant or for persons who were non-residents when contributions were made, all distributions would be fully taxable as ordinary income.
+Currently, however, earnings from RRSPs and RRIFs are tax-deferred in the U.S.

 TFSAs and RESPs

-TFSAs (similar to ROTH IRAs) and RESPs (similar to 529 plans), where contributions are not deductible and earnings are not taxable in Canada, are treated as foreign grantor trusts for US tax purposes.
-Yearly earnings from a foreign grantor trust flow through to the US grantor/owner and are subject to US income tax even if no distributions are made in the year.
-The distributions are not taxable to the beneficiaries.
+In Canada, TFSA and RESP contributions are not deductible and earnings are not taxable.
+They are usually treated as foreign grantor trusts for US tax purposes.
+Earnings from a foreign grantor trust flow through to the US grantor/owner and are subject to US income tax.
+Distributions are not taxable to the beneficiaries, although there could be gift reporting implications.

 Depending on the nature of the plan, the US owner might be required to file Form 3520-A, Annual Information Return of Foreign Trust with a U.S. Owner, to report the trust income statement and balance sheet.
 In addition, the US owner/trustee must provide, by the due date, the owner statement for each US owner and the beneficiary statement for each US beneficiary receiving a distribution from the trust during the tax year.
 The Form 3520-A is due by the 15th day of the 3rd month after the end of the trust’s tax year, and is eligible for an automatic 5-1/2 months extension of time to file provided Form 7004 is filed in time.